 - 1 teaspoon dried thyme

-- A few shakes of hot sauce
+- hot sauce

-- A few pinches of dried red pepper flake
+- red pepper flake

 - 1 teaspoon Worcestershire sauce

-- 1 28 ounce can diced tomatoes
+- 1 28 ounce diced tomatoes

-- 1 6 ounce can tomato paste
+- 1 6 ounce tomato paste

 - 1 tablespoon dry mustard